 What Is Sudden Cardiac Death?

-Sudden Cardiac Death (SCD) is an unexpected death that occurs as a result of malfunctioning in the heart’s electrical system.
+Sudden cardiac death (SCD, also referred to as sudden cardiac arrest) is an unexpected death that occurs as a result of malfunctioning in the heart’s electrical system.
 Death occurs within an hour of the onset of symptoms.
-These symptoms can result from heart disease which could be known or unknown prior to the SCD.
+This condition is most common in older adults, but can affect people of any age.
+Many times, symptoms appear as a result of heart disease which may not be known prior to the SCD.

-According to a report by the American Heart Association, SCD is the leading cause of death in the U.S., claiming more than 353,000 lives in 2014.
+According to a report by the American Heart Association, sudden cardiac death is the leading cause of death in the U.S., claiming up to 300,000 lives nationwide every year.
 This represents about half of all deaths caused by heart disease in the United States.

 Is Sudden Cardiac Death The Same As A Heart Attack?

-While a previous heart attack (myocardial infarction) can increase your risk of Sudden Cardiac Death, the two conditions are distinct from one another.
-While a heart attack is a malfunction of the heart muscle caused by a sudden blockage in the coronary artery, SCD is caused by an electrical disturbance.
+While a previous heart attack (myocardial infarction) can increase your risk of sudden cardiac death, the two conditions are distinct from one another.
+A heart attack is a malfunction of the heart muscle which is caused by a sudden blockage in the coronary artery, while SCD is caused by an electrical disturbance.

-However, any untreated or delayed treat heart attack can deteriorate into SCD.
+However, any heart attack which is not treated in a timely manner can deteriorate into sudden cardiac death.
 SCD can also occur in patients who have previously had a heart attack, or patients with certain abnormal congenital heart conditions like, hypertrophic cardiomyopathy or arrhythmogenic right ventricular cardiomyopathy, or patients with genetic abnormalities in the electrical system of the heart.

 What Are The Causes Of Cardiac Arrest?